Dr. Debby Carlson is excited to step into the role of Designated Institutional

 Dr. Michelle Azimov graduated Phi Beta Kappa from University of Michigan with a Bachelor of Business Administration.
 She received her MD from University of Michigan Medical School.
 She earned membership in Alpha Omega Alpha and graduated cum laude in 1997.
 She completed residency training in internal medicine at University of Michigan Medical Center and is Board Certified by the American Board of Internal Medicine and a Fellow of the American College of Physicians.
 She has worked as a hospitalist in private practice, as hospitalist teaching faculty at Ventura County Medical Center, as Associate Program Director for the Internal Medicine residency at Santa Barbara Cottage Hospital, and as the Institutional Educational Officer for Community Memorial Healthcare, where she is currently Director of Medical Education.
 She currently practices as a hospital medicine consultant caring for hematology-oncology inpatients.
 She loves teaching residents and has contributed to publications for several medical publishers, including MedStudy and Tarascon.
 She enjoys learning languages and speaks conversational Spanish.
 She also likes to read mysteries, watch movies, travel, bake, and spend time with her family.

-Connie Patterson is our Senior Director of Operations.
-She started her career as a medical office manager and has over 30 years of experience managing clinics.
-She planned for and opened our first residency clinic and has grown our resident clinics to six clinics plus an urgent care clinic.
-She is well-versed in state licensing requirements and leads all CMH outpatient clinics.
+Connie Patterson started her career as a medical office manager and has over 30 years of experience managing clinics.
+She planned for and opened our first residency clinic and grew our resident clinics to six clinics plus an urgent care clinic.
+She is well-versed in state licensing requirements and now leads all CMH outpatient clinics.